CITRIS Director of Development at UC Berkeley

 - Training in fundraising methods and best practices.

-- Thorough working knowledge of the campus, including its vision, mission, goals, objectives, achievements and infrastructure.
+- Thorough working knowledge of the campus, including its vision, mission, goals, objectives, achievements and infrastructure, as well as a desire to learn about technology and its impact on society.

 Salary & Benefits